zzzuhaibmohd/Audit_Reports/theauditorbook_6.md

 to flip the vote.

 **Recommendation**: Make sure that going to 0 is equivalent to a flip, but going away from 0 isn’t a flip.

 ---
+### The system can get to a “stuck” state if a bad proposal (proposal that can’t be executed) is accepted (Medium)

+The only way a proposal can be done and a new proposal can be registered is to finish the previous proposal by either accepting it and executing it or by rejecting it.

+---